kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 We can now transfer the file ad.7z back to our Attacker VM using the following command:

-Once executed, type `y` to store and cache the key of the AttackerVM and then type the password:
+Once executed, type _y_ to store and cache the key of the AttackerVM and then type the user password:

 FIN6